ShapModel.add_feat_impact

-Compute SHAP feature impact (or importance) from SHAP values and add to the feature DataFrame.
+Compute SHapley Additive exPlanations (SHAP) feature impact (or importance) from SHAP values and add to the feature DataFrame.

 Three different scenarios for computing the feature impact are possible: